 The computers in the library are for research only.
-Personal use is limited to computer room 107 (entrance through the library), and other computer stations on campus.
-Laptops may be used in the library.
 Initial configuration can be done individually or by the computer support staff in room 106.
 Wireless connection (Wi-Fi) is available throughout the Boyar Building.

 No food or drinks are allowed in the library.
 Mobile phones must be kept on silent at all times.

 No personal belongings (books, bags, laptop, etc.) may be left unattended in the library.
 Security will be called immediately.